Where To Buy

 Construction: Seems well built but it’s hard to tell with only a little time on it.

-Hood: Love the contour hood and it forms a nice seal from the outer elements with a hood and goggles on.
+Hood: Love the contoured hood and it forms a nice seal from the outer elements with a hood and goggles on.

 Insulation/Warmth: It’s not super thick but it’s pretty warm.
 That thick outer layer material combined with the fleece liner feels pretty thick for a shell but not thick for an insulated jacket.
-It’s not fleece that’s bonded to the jacket or a micro fleece layer but it seems like one thin liner that feels a bit fleecy with a slightly thicker layer of thinsulate under that.
+It’s not fleeced that’s bonded to the jacket or a microfleece layer but it seems like one thin liner that feels a bit fleecy with a slightly thicker layer of Thinsulate under that.

 Breathability: 10k isn’t much to write home about and some clothing out there has three times this amount of breathability.

 Overall: So overall this isn’t a bad choice for a jacket.
 For me, this would be my cold weather jacket for riding in colder places on the road but I wouldn’t use this much in the Sierras because I run warm and Tahoe is warm as well.